Shopping is safe at Bolt Depot. [more]

 -

-Chrome plated grade 2 steel
+Chrome plated steel

 A low carbon steel for general use.
 Chrome plated and polished for a mirror like finish.